Destination-based cash flow tax: Comparison to value-added tax

 Except for the United States, all OECD countries employ some form of value-added tax (VAT) as do 160 other countries.

 In the US, the concept of a value-added tax has been the subject of much debate in academia and in politics, and a business "flat tax", or a national subtraction-method VAT, was among the proposals put forward to replace the corporate income tax in 2008.

 Instead, a sales and use tax was common in most US states.

 According to an article co-authored by Auerbach for the American Action Forum, the border-adjusted tax included in the GOP 2016 tax reform proposal would "convert the current corporate income tax into what is called a 'destination-based cash flow tax'" (DBCFT).
-Although a DBCFT is similar to a VAT, according to the Tax Foundation, the GOP's business tax is not a VAT.
-However, according to Auerbach at the American Action Forum, the border adjustments are used primarily in the "context" of the VAT.
+Although a DBCFT is similar to a VAT, according to the Tax Foundation, the GOP's business tax is not a VAT because it allows businesses to deduct payroll while a VAT does not.

 Caroline Freund, a senior fellow at the Peterson Institute for International Economics, described how the "Better Way" plan incorporates "border-tax adjustments into business taxes."
 It makes "exports tax-exempt, while companies could not deduct expenditures on imports from their tax base."
 She compared the border-adjustment tax proposed by the GOP in 2016 to the value-added tax (VAT) that many other countries use.
 The former is a business tax while the latter is a sales tax; the former is protectionist and the VAT, like a sales tax, is not.
 Freund uses the example of Maryland's 6% sales tax, which applies to all imports regardless of where they are produced.
 It is not a destination-based consumption tax, therefore it is neither protectionist nor discriminatory unlike the proposed DBCFT.
 The destination-based cash-flow tax (or DBCFT) allows for wage deductions, while a VAT does not.

 Under the cash-flow tax with border adjustment, imports would be charged a uniform 20% and unlike "the sales tax, the cash-flow tax with border adjustment would favor domestically produced goods."